Beets for Endurance, Stamina and Athletic Performance

 The research found that beetroot juice elevated the athletes’ blood nitrite levels and reduced oxygen requirements during both medium- and high-intensity exercise testing.
 It also increased time-to-task failure by 22%.

 Time-to-task failure measures muscle exertion and fatigue.
 The point where muscle fatigue results in performance deficiency relates to the period of time-to-task failure.

-Nitrate content extends performance in other studies
+Nitrate content extends performance

 Other studies have confirmed that the nitrate within beetroot is one of the central active ingredients.